naskoap/clojurebook/README.md

 - [ ] **10.
 Deploy on Heroku**

+**11. Enable Personal Messaging**
+- [ ] users will be able to communicate with other users through private messaging as an alternative to public instant messaging

 ## Prerequisites

 You will need [PostgreSQL](http://www.postgresql.org/) 9.1 or above and [Leiningen][1] 1.7.0 or above installed.